Projects Funded

 Study Design

-The initial project funded by the VA tests the effectiveness of CES treatment in fibromyalgia patients during a three-month trial.
+The initial project funded by the VA tests the effectiveness of CES for treating fibromyalgia patients during a three-month trial.
 Half the patients were given “active” devices (they emitted the electrical current), while the other half were provided “sham” devices (like a placebo).
 When the patients turned on the sham devices, they didn’t emit a current.
 All subjects used the devices for one hour each day.

 Prior to using the devices and at the conclusion of the three-month trial, patients underwent multiple neuroimaging tests.
 Some measured the way brain centers communicated with one another, while others assessed structural and inflammation-related changes.
 Several studies, including one funded by AFSA, have shown brain inflammation in fibromyalgia patients that correlates with symptom severity.
 Naturally, it would be helpful to know if CES can reduce brain inflammation.